maxardito/dog-party/README.md

 Real-time Speaker identification model using SkLearn and KNN.
 Potentially could be used in tandem with RNBO.
 Implementation of [this MATLAB article](https://www.mathworks.com/help/audio/ug/speaker-identification-using-pitch-and-mfcc.html)

+## Installation

+First, install all the packages with `pip install -r requirements.txt`

 ## Preparing The Dataset

 Audio training data for each speaker should be placed in the `files` folder as such...